Brand New Medical Study

 Who is unable to take part in this study?

 Unfortunately, if you meet any of the following, this study is not the right fit for you:

 - Anyone who has a known or suspected immunosuppressive condition

 - Anyone with a history of a serious reaction to any prior vaccinations

 - Anyone with a history of any chronic respiratory illnesses

 How long will the study take?

-If you agree to take part, and the study is suitable for you, your participation in the study could last up to 180 days.
+If you agree to take part, and the study is suitable for you, your participation in the study is expected to last up to 62 weeks.
 This includes:

 Where is my nearest study site?

 Here is a map of all of the sites who are currently recruiting for this study: